MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

-The first anchors were likely made out of stones which could be drilled for connecting the stone to a rope or line.
-In the early days before metal working, high-temperature furnaces and mining came into widespread use, metal was difficult to work with and far too precious to be used as material for an anchor.
+The first anchors were likely made out of stones that could be drilled for connecting the stone to a rope or line.
+In the early days before metalworking, high-temperature furnaces and mining came into widespread use; metal was difficult to work with and far too precious to be used as material for an anchor.

 As humankind progressed and technology allowed easy working of metals, the modern-day iron or steel anchor was developed.
 Today there are basically four types of anchor in use.
 These are the Navy, Plow, Danforth, and Mushroom style anchors.

 The type of anchor we will be drawing today is a Navy-kedge-type anchor.